-Indicator Target AAPS2.1 (BCCS indicator LOI CEN3) - (new target) 6,000sqm gross new Amount of additional retail floorspace comparison goods floorspace and within or immediately adjacent the PSA.
-1,500sqm gross new convenience goods floorspace (in addition to existing commitments) by the end of 2026.
+Indicator Target AAPS2.1 (BCCS indicator LOI CEN3) - 6,000sqm gross new comparison goods Amount of additional retail floorspace floorspace and 1,500sqm gross new within or immediately adjacent the PSA. convenience goods floorspace (in addition to existing commitments) by the end of 2026.